superfaceai/docs/docs/index.md

 Check out [how Superface works](./how-superface-works.mdx) or to learn more about what goes on under the hood.

-Or read [getting started](./getting-started.mdx) for more detailed step by step guide.
+Or read [getting started](./getting-started.mdx) for a more detailed step-by-step guide.
 :::